chrismetz09/K8s-docs-mermaid/README.md

 * No change to existing K8s docs SVG image configuration.

-* Leverage new Mermaid features available in live editor.
+* Leverage new Mermaid features available in the live editor.
 Those features might not be available in the current K8s/website version.
+Check PRs or repo code to find out the Mermaid version supported in the K8s docs.

 * Mermaid code is de-coupled from the K8s docs.
-In other words, new or edited figures show up in PRs as SVG images, not in-line Mermaid code.
+In other words, new or edited figures show up in PRs and code as SVG images, not in-line Mermaid code.

 Note: Add the live editor URL link as a comment block in the SVG file using your favorite text editor.
 Contributors/reviewers can then view/edit the mermaid code.